dmbarbour/glas/docs/GlasNamespaces.md

 * ifdef `c:(Name, (L, R))` - evaluates to L if Name is defined in current environment, otherwise R.
 * fixpoint - built-in fixpoint for convenient expression and efficient evaluation

-### Reference Implementation

-TBD.
-Will write something up in Haskell or F# and get back on this.

-Some requirements or desiderata:

-* Lazy evaluation in general, necessary for lazy loading etc.
-* Memoized lazy partial evaluation within function bodies.

-Performance at this layer isn't essential for my use case, though no reason to avoid performance if it's a low-hanging fruit.
-But I'll be mostly focusing on the Program layer for performance of glas systems.

 ## Translation

 TL is a finite map of form `{ Prefix => Optional Prefix }`.
 To translate a name via TL, we find the longest matching prefix, then rewrite that to the output prefix.
 Alternatively, if the rhs has no prefix, we'll treat the name as undefined.